FoodOntology/foodon/src/ontology/README.md

 ## To TEST

-robot reason --input foodon-edit.owl --reasoner hermit --equivalent-classes-allowed asserted-only
+robot reason --input foodon-edit.owl --reasoner hermit --equivalent-classes-allowed none

 ##To regenerate the files